InfernoCycle/YouTubeDownloader/README.md

 - Please be careful when downloading too much and limit downloads to at most 10 a day.

 ## Bugs and Future Updates
-- There has been reports where the progress bar will freeze even after a download has finished.
-A fix is in the works.
-- Progress bar may also reach 100% despite a download actually failing.
-- No Future updates for now.
+- Doing too many downloads may lead to the download failing due to being capped for a certain amount of time.
+- Hoping to add an update feature to automatically update the current application installed with the newest version I post here.

 ## Disclaimer
-I am not responsible for any IP bans or copyright crimes that a user may incur with the use of this product.
+I am not responsible for any IP bans or copyright claims that a user may incur with the use of this product.

 # Sources Used
 1. [ffmpeg and ffprobe](https://www.ffmpeg.org/)